doremifasollasi/djangoreact/README.md

 `python manage.py collectstatic` (>>> Type 'yes' to continue, or 'no' to cancel:)

 Enter: `yes`

+### Next step - create superuser, then you can follow by http://127.0.0.1:8000/admin/

+`cd..` ----- (the command will move to the directory by "mainapp" to "djangoreact_project")

+`python manage.py createsuperuser`

+`python manage.py collectstatic` (>>> Type 'yes' to continue, or 'no' to cancel:)

 ## Then run server (first terminal):